Review of OC Raw Frozen Dog Food

-OC Raw Dog Food receives the Advisor’s highest rating of 5 stars.
+OC Raw Dog Food receives the Advisor’s top rating of 5 stars.

-OC Raw Turkey and Produce was selected to represent the other products in the line for this review.
+OC Raw Turkey and Produce was selected to represent the other products in the line for detailed recipe and nutrient analysis.

 OC Raw Turkey and Produce

 Estimated Dry Matter Nutrient Content

 Ingredients: Turkey, ground turkey bone, turkey gizzard, carrots, apples, broccoli, spinach, acorn squash, beets, cod liver oil, parsley, blueberries, calcium carbonate, kelp powder

 |Dry Matter Basis||68%||23%||2%|

 |Calorie Weighted Basis||55%||44%||1%|